js13kGames/back-in-black/readme.md

 Calculates the distance between two vectors.

+#### `KeyCode`

+A type which represents a [HTML5 key code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).
+This maps to a location on the keyboard, not what the key is mapped to.

 ###### `now`

 A monotonic clock, which tracks the number of beats which appear to have elapsed